 - The linear model: a flexible statistical test that is suitable for diverse purposes

-The course will run from 3 February 2025.
-This is a self-study course that can be completed at your own pace, but with optional weekly teaching sessions held online on:
+This is a self-study course that can be completed at your own pace, with optional weekly teaching sessions held online.

 Participants will gain access to high-quality digital teaching materials.
 Participants will work through these materials in their own time, and at their own convenience.
 The volume of teaching materials is such that the course could be completed by a dedicated beginner while working or studying full-time, or completed in a few days by someone studying it intensively.